mwahaj36/devsplain/README.md

 ### String Literal Guardrails
 The engine tracks lexical state across template strings, single quotes, double quotes, and multi-line docstrings (such as Python triple-quotes).
 Comment insertion is blocked if the target line resides within a string literal, preventing broken syntax.

+### Why Not AST Verification?

+AST verification would require language-specific parser dependencies for every supported language.

+`devsplain` instead uses deterministic source-preservation verification:

+1. Original source is loaded.
+2. Comments are inserted.
+3. Generated comments are removed.
+4. The remaining source must match the original file exactly.

+If any non-comment source line differs, the operation aborts.

 ---